Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 Frequently Asked Questions - FAQs

-The official meaning of a 0 hygiene rating means urgent improvement is required.
-It shows there are major risks to public health—often due to poor cleanliness, poor structural compliance, staff training issues, or lack of food safety management.
+It shows there are immediate risks to public health from food being sold or served—often due to poor cleanliness, poor structural compliance, staff training issues, or lack of food safety management.

 Yes.
 If a health inspector (EHO) finds a serious risk to public health—such as a pest infestation, unsafe food handling, very poor cleanliness, or serious structural non-compliance—they can issue a Hygiene Emergency Prohibition Notice (HEPN) or offer you voluntary closure.
 This means your premises will not be able to trade until all risks are resolved and you’re given approval to reopen.
-Receiving a zero food hygiene rating (a food rating of zero) is often linked to these severe breaches of the law.
+Receiving a 0 food hygiene rating (a food rating of zero) is often linked to severe breaches of the law.

 The notice must state what grounds the officer has for believing that: